Wii Review: Castlevania Judgment

 CONCLUSION

 If you like Castlevania and think that a fighting game set in that universe is right up your alley then, by all means, pick this game up.
 If you are looking for a solid fight game for the Wii you may be disappointed in this one.
-Between the camera and distance judging problems you may find yourself annoyed with this game rather quickly.
+Between the camera and distance judging problems you may find yourself hating this game rather quickly.